syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ---
 layout: post
-title: Installation Errors of Essential Studio | Syncfusion
+title: Installation Errors in Essential Studio
-description: This document describes the most common installation errors for Essential Studio, along with their causes and solutions.
+description: Learn about the most common installation errors in Syncfusion Essential Studio, along with their causes and solutions.
 platform: common
 control: Essential Studio
 documentation: ug